amanchopra1/sak/README.md

+# Sakha ||NLTK & GPT 3 Conversational Chatbot

-# Development of a conversational Chatbot which provides to be a friend who listens and gives solutions to one's problems related to mental health, lifestyle, and goals of life concerning the ultimate guide Bhagwat Gita
+ Development of a conversational Chatbot which provides to be a friend who listens and gives solutions to one's problems related to mental health, lifestyle, and goals of life concerning the ultimate guide Bhagwat Gita

 In this project we have used NLTK, GPT3 and AI to give solution to every life problem's solution.

 This gives 2 deployment options:
 - Deploy within Flask app with jinja2 template